I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

 Yellow Hair Experiences

 I've wanted yellow hair for a long time.
-I don't even like the color yellow, but for some reason, seeing Lady Gaga with it drove me nuts and I had to try it.
+I don't even like the color yellow, but seeing Lady Gaga with it drove me nuts, so I had to try it.

-So I did, about two years ago, and I'd call it unsuccessful.
+I was unsuccessful when I first attempted to dye my hair yellow nearly two years ago.
 My hair was a faded lime green, so I did a light bleaching and applied Manic Panic Sunshine Yellow over top.
 The result?
 Highlighter yellow hair.
 It was gross.

-I mean, it didn't look terrible right after dying, but as soon as I shampooed my hair, the color faded noticeably.
-After one wash!
-So I gave up on that and went to a lovely shade of orange.
+I mean, it didn't look terrible right after dying, but as soon as I shampooed my hair, the color faded noticeably after just one wash!
+Eventually, I gave up on that and went to a lovely shade of orange.

 Preparing to Use Cosmic Sunshine